pnp/pnpjs/docs/concepts/selective-imports.md

 If you would prefer to not worry about selective imports please see the section on [presets](#presets).

 > A quick note on how TypeScript handles type only imports.
 If you have a line like `import { IWeb } from "@pnp/sp/webs"` everything will transpile correctly but you will get runtime errors because TS will see that line as a type only import and drop it.
 You need to include both `import { IWeb } from "@pnp/sp/webs"` and `import "@pnp/sp/webs"` to ensure the webs functionality is correctly included.
-You can see this in the
+You can see this in the last example below.

 ```TypeScript
 // the sp var now has almost nothing attached at import time and relies on